 Joel has worked with more than 50 vineyards in Napa Valley; he told us that his best vineyard sites have always come from Rutherford, especially from the parts of this sub appellation which are located on old river gravel and alluvial fan sites.

 Joel’s winemaking philosophy is simple yet at the same time profound – start with great vineyard sites and do not conduct extensive winemaking in the winery to overpower the characteristics provided from the vineyard.
-And work with growers who have the same high regards to quality – and over time, learn how to manage each vineyard site on its own merit to express the maximum potential of the site without letting the winemaking take over.
+And work with growers who have the same high regard to quality – and over time, learn how to manage each vineyard on its own merit to express the maximum potential of the site without letting the winemaking take over.

 The Morisoli wines are crafted to be balanced and elegant, even in their youth.
 The wine is typically aged in 60-65% new French oak using a variety of coopers for two years and then another two years in bottle before being released.
 The grapes for each vintage of their Cabernet Sauvignon come from the same section of the vineyard every year and are harvested from clones 7 and 8 on 110R and 1103P (Paulson) rootstocks.
 This wine is always 100% varietal Cabernet Sauvignon.

 The 2019 Morisoli Vineyard Cabernet Sauvignon is dark ruby with some purplish tinges on the rim of the glass; the bouquet is immediately elegant with a pleasing union of both primary and secondary aromatics.
 The aromas show both red and dark fruits including blackberry, boysenberry, bramble and ripe mulberry along with tobacco spice, old cedar box, Graham cracker, milk chocolate and leather.
 Give the bouquet time to breath; the fruit becomes the star of the show as this wine continues to evolve.
 Like on the bouquet, there is not one aspect of the palate that dominates.
 We immediately wrote the word, seamless to describe its cadence and structure.
 We sometimes use the word chalky to describe finely knitted tannins, but these are lighter and finer than even that description conveys.
 The finish also shows a savory character with a brightness of acidity plus a darker spice note including of dried tobacco leaf and old cedar.
-This is a beautiful and balanced bottling.
+This is a beautiful rich, yet balanced bottling.

 The 2018 Morisoli Vineyard Cabernet Sauvignon (inaugural vintage) is dark ruby in color; the bouquet is opulent and shows plenty of up-front fruit including aromas of blackberry, dark plum and black cherry along with espresso, tobacco spice, cedar and dust.
 The aromatics are arguably riper than the 2019 vintage while the palate offers more intensity and density of both flavor and structure.
 The tannins are firm, earthy, dusty and offer a gravelly texture which continues to persist for some time.
 This wine finishes dark and savory with some notes of crushed pepper, cedar and a tobacco spice along with an accompanying parallel of fruit.
+The grapes for this wine were harvested with a scheduled pick date prior to the start of the devastating Glass Fire.

 The packaging is highly personal to Chris; instead of GPS coordinates highlighting the vineyards’ location, Chris uses the Military Grid Reference System (MGRS) in homage to his time serving in Afghanistan and Iraq and now in the California Army National Guard.
 The first set of coordinates, 10S EH 4986 5584 refer to the location of Morisoli Vineyard and the second set of coordinates, 41R QQ 3055 9322 refer to the Zaray-Panjwaji region in Afghanistan where he served flying helicopters for a MEDEVAC company.
 A portion of the proceeds from the sales of the wine will be donated to foundations whose focus is on support combat injured service members.